We're here to make life easier. See our Erectile Dysfunction Treatments

 How long does the coil last?

-A coil is not something you can fit yourself – it has to be inserted by a trained healthcare professional.
-The good news is, this service is available for free on the NHS.
+A coil is not something you can fit yourself – it must be inserted by a trained healthcare professional.
+This service is available for free on the NHS.
 You can get the coil fitted at contraception clinics, sexual health/GUM clinics and some GP surgeries.

 They will ask you some questions about your health and then will do an internal examination to check the size and position of your uterus.
 Sometimes they will also check for any STIs.
 Then they’ll hold your vagina open and put the device through your cervix into your womb.
 Both types of the coil have small threads that hang from the bottom, through the cervix – these are there so you can check the device is still in place.

-Getting the IUD or the IUS fitted can be uncomfortable, as the device has to be inserted through the cervix.
+Getting the IUD or IUS fitted can be uncomfortable, as the device must be inserted through the cervix.
 If you’re worried about the pain beforehand, you can speak to the doctor or nurse about getting a local anaesthetic.

 After having the coil inserted you might have: